narwhal-chat/narwhal/README.md

 npm install
 ```

-To start the Node.js server, open up another terminal and run the following command from the root folder of the repo:
+To start the Node.js server, open up another terminal and run the following command from the root folder of the directory:

 ```sh
 nodemon